Open Search

 PsyD in Clinical Psychology

 The PsyD, or Doctor of Psychology, degree, is an alternative doctoral degree that focuses on the clinical and applied aspects of psychology.
 PsyD study revolves around preparing students for professional practice and clinical placement.
 The coursework and practicum is directed at applying established standards of practice and evidence-based services that will be applied in future clinical work.
 PsyD students may also complete a doctoral project or dissertation that focuses on an applied clinical problem.
 Typical PsyD program training takes between 4 and 5 years to complete.
-These programs generally accept a higher number of students than PhD programs.
+These PsyD degree programs generally accept a higher number of students than PhD programs.

 Request Information